ON THIS PAGE: You will learn about the different treatments doctors use for people with these types of skin cancer. Use the menu to see other pages.

 Getting care for symptoms and side effects

 Cancer and its treatment often cause side effects.
-In addition to treatment to slow, stop, or eliminate the cancer, an important part of cancer care is relieving a person’s symptoms and side effects.
+In addition to treatments intended to slow, stop, or eliminate the cancer, an important part of cancer care is relieving a person’s symptoms and side effects.
 This approach is called palliative or supportive care, and it includes supporting the patient with his or her physical, emotional, and social needs.

-Palliative care can help a person at any stage of illness.
-People often receive treatment for the cancer and treatment to ease side effects at the same time.
-In fact, patients who receive both often have less severe symptoms, better quality of life, and report they are more satisfied with treatment.
+Palliative care is any treatment that focuses on reducing symptoms, improving quality of life, and supporting patients and their families.
+Any person, regardless of age or type and stage of cancer, may receive palliative care.
+It works best when palliative care is started as early as needed in the cancer treatment process.
+People often receive treatment for the cancer at the same time that they receive treatment to ease side effects.
+In fact, patients who receive both at the same time often have less severe symptoms, better quality of life, and report they are more satisfied with treatment.

-Palliative treatments vary widely and often include medication, nutritional changes, relaxation techniques, and other therapies.
-You may also receive palliative treatments similar to those meant to eliminate the cancer, such as chemotherapy, surgery, and radiation therapy.
+Palliative treatments vary widely and often include medication, nutritional changes, relaxation techniques, emotional support, and other therapies.
+You may also receive palliative treatments similar to those meant to eliminate the cancer, such as topical medications, surgery, or radiation therapy.
 Talk with your doctor about the goals of each treatment in your treatment plan.

-Before treatment begins, talk with your health care team about the possible side effects of your specific treatment plan and supportive care options.
-And during and after treatment, be sure to tell your doctor or another health care team member if you are experiencing a problem so it is addressed as quickly as possible.
+Before treatment begins, talk with your health care team about the possible side effects of your specific treatment plan and palliative care options.
+During and after treatment, be sure to tell your doctor or another health care team member if you are experiencing a problem so it can be addressed as quickly as possible.
 Learn more about palliative care.

 A remission is when cancer cannot be detected in the body and there are no symptoms.
-This may also be called “no evidence of disease” or NED.
+This may also be called having “no evidence of disease” or NED.

-A remission can be temporary or permanent.
-This uncertainty leads to many survivors feeling worried or anxious that the cancer will come back.
+A remission may be temporary or permanent.
+This uncertainty causes many people to worry that the cancer will come back.
 While many remissions are permanent, it’s important to talk with your doctor about the possibility of the cancer returning.
-Understanding the risk of recurrence and the treatment options may help you feel more prepared if the cancer does return.
-Learn more about coping with this fear.
+Understanding your risk of recurrence and the treatment options may help you feel more prepared if the cancer does return.
+Learn more about coping with the fear of recurrence.

 If a skin cancer does return after the original treatment, it is called recurrent cancer.
 It may come back in the same place (called a local recurrence), nearby (regional recurrence), or in another place (distant recurrence).
 Certain parts of the body, such as the ears and lips, are more prone to develop recurrent skin cancers.
 In addition, people whose immune system is suppressed due to a medication or disease are also at higher risk for skin cancer recurrence.